 Concept | Monitoring and feedback in the AI project lifecycle#

-When developing an ML pipeline, we take an iterative approach.
-We connect to our data, explore and prepare it, train and evaluate our models, test our candidate models in a simulated production environment, and finally deploy our model to production.
+Developing an ML pipeline often takes an iterative approach.
+You connect to, explore, and prepare data.
+You train and evaluate models.
+You test candidate models in a simulated production environment.
+Finally, you deploy a model to production.
 Perhaps it has taken months just to get to this point.

-What happens the moment our models are deployed?
-The data in production can be different from the data we trained the model on, and so our models begin to decay.
-How do we ensure our models continue to perform at their best?
-By incorporating a monitoring system that supports the iteration and improvement of our models.
+What happens the moment models are deployed?
+The data in production can be different from the model’s training data, and so the models begin to decay.
+How do you ensure models continue to perform at their best?
+By incorporating a monitoring system that supports the iteration and improvement of models.

-To iterate on our models, we need a monitoring system that provides feedback.
-The goal of monitoring is to alert us to issues (hopefully with enough time to take action before a problem occurs).
+To iterate on models, you need a monitoring system that provides feedback.
+The goal of monitoring is to draw attention to issues (hopefully with enough time to act before a problem occurs).

 ../../_images/ai-project-lifecycle.jpg